JosepContact/ParticleSystem/README.md

 ## Particles in 2D videogames.

 ## The 'particle' concept
-Particles are individually all the same, but together they create several types of effects.
+Particles are, as individuals, all the same, but together they create complete distinct visuals.
 By changing their sprites we can create infinite amount of effects, and by changing their patterns we can create different approaches that may be more convinient for our concept.
 Some examples:
 ![Image](http://www.gamingtruth.com/wp-content/uploads/2010/10/ss_429486678c380ae3e4ea6040e30a920b0095a4ce.600x338.jpg)

 We can see here the explosion is consistent.
 The outter particles are less noticable, but the smoke spawns randomly, in a short amount of time and in the same area.
-In the following example we see a similar example:
+Here's a similar example:

 ![Image](http://media.indiedb.com/images/games/1/24/23133/Explosion.jpg)

 Particles are not always spread around from one point, they can also be spread in within one angle.
 What will happen with the smoke if we spin the ship?

 ![Image]https://i.ytimg.com/vi/8lyiEytbvd0/hqdefault.jpg

 Here, the bullets are particles shot from the spaceship on a linear trajectory.
 As you may have guessed, particles can interact with the player or the environment too.

 ![Image]http://i.imgur.com/ujnnrwg.jpg

 Particles will be as complex as you want them to be.
 I will be explaining the basic concept of a Particle System, its general structure and a couple of general particles.
 But keep in mind that you might need dozens of these elements, you might have to create some new ones yourself.